August 20

 - 1931:

-- At St. Louis, Lou Gehrig hits his 33rd homer in the 4th to tie Babe Ruth for the ML lead, but the Babe answers in the 9th with his 34th, a grand slam over the RF roof, to give the Yanks a 7 - 3 win over the Browns.
+- At St. Louis, Lou Gehrig hits his 33rd homer in the 4th to tie Babe Ruth for the major league lead, but the Babe answers in the 9th with his 34th, a grand slam over the RF roof, to give the Yanks a 7 - 3 win over the Browns.
 Lefty Gomez almost has New York's first shutout of the season, but he weakens in the 9th.

 - 1933 - Powered by Turkey Stearnes' 41st home run, the Chicago American Giants (Negro Leagues) defeat the Nashville Elite Giants in a twin bill for their 28th consecutive victory.